newmo-oss/graphql-fake-server/packages/@newmo/graphql-fake-server/README.md

  */
 export type FakeServerConfig = {
     /**
-     * The path to the GraphQL schema file.
+     * The path to the GraphQL schema file from cwd.
      */
     schemaFilePath: string;
+    /**
+     * The ports for the fake server and Apollo Server.
+     */
+    ports?:
-    ports?: {
+        | {
         /**
          * Fake Server port.
          * Default is 4000.